Ada-Developers-Academy/core-unit-1/python-oop/intro-to-decorators.md

 ## Decorators Are Syntactic Sugar

-The `@wrapper_function` notation above is referred to as _syntactic sugar_.
+The `@wrapper_function` notation above is referred to as a kind of _syntactic sugar_.
 It doesn't do anything we couldn't already do in Python, but it does it a little more neatly.
 So what does the above expression translate to in more plain Python?

 ```python
 def wrapped_function():